-- Native American Graves Protection and Repatriation Act, 1990- No Native American burial sites are known to occur or anticipated within the study area. - Wild and Scenic Rivers Act, as amended the Maumelle River is not included under this Act. - Magnuson Fisheries Conservation and Management Act the project area is not located with a fishery zone. - Coastal Zone Management Act 1972, as amended the project area is not located within a coastal environment. - Archaeological and Historic Preservation Act 1974, as amended superseded by the NHPA.
+- Native American Graves Protection and Repatriation Act, 1990- No Native American burial sites are known to occur or anticipated within the study area. - Wild and Scenic Rivers Act, as amended the Maumelle River is not included under this Act.

-- Archaeological Resources Protection Act 1979, as amended only applicable on Federal and Tribal lands. - Rivers and Harbors Act, 1899 not applicable because of the study area's proximity to the Maumelle River headwaters. - Marine Mammal Protection Act of 1972 the project area is not located within a marine environment. - Estuary Protection Act of 1968- the project area is not located within a coastal environment. - Federal Water Project Recreation Act of 1965, as amended. - Fishery Conservation and Management Act of 1976 - Submerged Lands Act of 1953. - Coastal Barrier Resources Act and Coastal Barrier Improvement Act of 1990. - Resource Conservation and Recovery Act (RCRA), As Amended by the Hazardous and Solid Waste Amendments (HSWA) of 1984. - Comprehensive Environmental Response Compensation and Liability Act (CERCLA), Toxic Substances Control Act (TSCA) of 1976. - Safe Drinking Water Act of 1974, As Amended, Marine Protection, Research and Sanctuaries Act. - Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (Public Law 91-646). - Anadromous Fish Conservation Act. - Marine Protection, Research and Sanctuaries Act.
+- Magnuson Fisheries Conservation and Management Act the project area is not located with a fishery zone. - Coastal Zone Management Act 1972, as amended the project area is not located within a coastal environment. - Archaeological and Historic Preservation Act 1974, as amended superseded by the NHPA. - Archaeological Resources Protection Act 1979, as amended only applicable on Federal and Tribal lands. - Rivers and Harbors Act, 1899 not applicable because of the study area's proximity to the Maumelle River headwaters. - Marine Mammal Protection Act of 1972 the project area is not located within a marine environment. - Estuary Protection Act of 1968- the project area is not located within a coastal environment. - Federal Water Project Recreation Act of 1965, as amended.
+Applies to federally-owned lands/waters not applicable. - Fishery Conservation and Management Act of 1976.
+The project area is not located within a marine environment. - Submerged Lands Act of 1953.
+Land ownership is not an issue. - Coastal Barrier Resources Act and Coastal Barrier Improvement Act of 1990.
+The project area is not located within a marine environment. - Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (Public Law 91-646).
+No relocations are required for this project. - Anadromous Fish Conservation Act.
+Not applicable to study area. - Marine Protection, Research and Sanctuaries Act.
+The project is not located within a marine environment.

-7 Summary of Coordination, Public Views, and Comments
+8 Summary of Coordination, Public Views and Comments

-7.1 Participating and Cooperative Agencies
+8.1 Participating and Cooperative Agencies

-Copies of agency coordination letters are presented in Appendix C-5 - Environment Compliance.
+Copies of agency coordination letters are presented in Appendix C-2 - Environment Compliance.
 Formal and informal coordination has been and will continue to be conducted with the following resource agencies: